KostasKoutrou/kostaskoutrou.github.io/_posts/2026-03-20-proxmox-and-opnsense-as-code-cyber-range-as-code-part2.md

 2. Use that template with **Terraform** to provision VMs ready to be configured by
 3. **Ansible**, where the rest of the configuration and final touches happen.

-Regarding OPNSense specifically, which is actually a custom machine based on FreeBSD, unfortunately it is not fully designed to be deployed and configured using automation tools.
-Therefore, several workarounds were needed in order to achieve an automated deployment.
+Regarding OPNSense specifically, which is actually a **custom machine based on FreeBSD**, unfortunately it is **not fully designed to be deployed and configured using automation tools**.
+Therefore, several **workarounds were needed in order to achieve an automated deployment**.

 First of all, in order to get the initial "blank" state of the machine, the most controllable way to do that was by configuring an OPNSense VM manually exactly up to and not any further than the point where it functions and is ready to be used by Terraform, without any more settings configured.
 These configurations are: